 Cousot and his team developed the ASTRÉE software system to analyze C programs for the occurrence of runtime errors.
 ASTRÉE has been applied to many safety-critical applications, such as the flight-control software for the Airbus A340 and A380 aircraft.

-An IEEE Member and recipient of the 2008 Humboldt Research Award and the 2014 IEEE Harlan D. Mills Joint Award, Cousot is the Silver Professor of Computer Science at the Courant Institute of Mathematical Sciences, New York University, New York, New York, USA.
+An IEEE member and recipient of the 2008 Humboldt Research Award and the 2014 IEEE Harlan D. Mills Joint Award, Cousot is the Silver Professor of Computer Science at the Courant Institute of Mathematical Sciences, New York University, New York, USA.